 c.
 Specifying when transfer tax adjustments will be made to transfers or inclusions in the gross estate;

 d.
 Identifying the split of an applicable retained interest allowing value to be given to a participating feature of a participating preferred interest; and

 e.
 Specifying the stepped computation under the subtraction method to determine an amount of a gift resulting from a transfer to which §2701 applies.

-5. Recognize the requirements and exceptions of §2703 to insure property is valued appropriately, identify lapses as a transfer by gift or as includible in the decedent’s gross estate under §2704, recall the key terminology of §2704 under the evaluation rules, specify the amount of the transfer noting which lapses or restrictions qualify as an applicable restriction.
+5. Recognize the requirements and exceptions of §2703 to ensure property is valued appropriately, identify lapses as a transfer by gift or as includible in the decedent’s gross estate under §2704, recall the key terminology of §2704 under the evaluation rules, specify the amount of the transfer stating which lapses or restrictions qualify as an applicable restriction.

 After studying the materials in Chapter 16, answer the exam questions 167 to 179.